Here is how I deal with customers who argue. Perhaps it might help you.

 - Look for the long-term answer.
 Many times people want something that works now.
 Try to look down into the future and consider the long-term answer.
 You can always fix something now with a workaround, but consider if this is the best choice for the customer.
 Many times companies survive with workarounds, but at a big cost and hassle.
 Make sure that what you suggest is cost-effective as well.

 If you think #5 is not a solution, then you are stuck on always needing to be right.
-Often in life you have to be willing to waste time to help people learn a lesson.
-It is not fun to waste time, but if its a quick thing, it is often a faster solution than trying to educate them why they are wrong.
+Often in life, you have to be willing to waste time to help people learn a lesson.
+It is not fun to waste time, but if it’s a quick thing, it is often a faster solution than trying to educate them about why they are wrong.

 It doesn’t matter who is right or wrong, the only thing that matters is getting it working in a cost-effective way.